-Tip 2: When choosing a company to base your assignment on check whether the Library provide access to an independent company report either from Marketline (through Business Source Complete) or Euromonitor reports (these are on the Euromonitor Passport database and there are also some on the WARC database).
+Tip 2: When choosing a company to base your assignment on check whether the Library provide access to an independent company report either from Marketline (through Business Source Complete) or Euromonitor reports on the Euromonitor Passport database.
 These sort of reports will help you gain an unbiased view of the company.

 Tip 3: If you are researching for a company outside the UK make sure that there is sufficient information and data available through the Library resources.